San Francisco 49ers vs. Green Bay Packers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Out of 16 games last season, San Francisco played five with more than 50 points scored, its current matchup's total.
+- San Francisco games finished over 50 points scored, its current matchup's total, five times (out of 16) last year.

-- Last season, 13 of Green Bay's 18 games had a combined total of more than 50 points scored.
+- Last year, 13 of Green Bay's 18 games had a combined total of more than 50 points scored.

-- The 49ers and the Packers combined to average 5.3 more points per game a season ago than the total of 50 set for this game.
+- The 49ers and the Packers combined to average 5.3 more points per game a season ago than the total of 50 set for this matchup.

-- Opponents of these teams averaged a combined 47.5 points per game last season, 2.5 less than the over/under in this matchup.
+- Opponents of the two teams averaged a combined 2.5 less points per game (47.5) last season than this matchup's over/under of 50 points.

-- The 49ers' average point total in matchups last year was 47.1, 2.9 points below the total in this game.
+- The 49ers' average point total in matchups last year was 47.1, 2.9 points less than the over/under in this game.

-- The average total for Packers games in 2020 was 0.8 more points than the point total of 50 in this outing.
+- Packers games in 2020 averaged an over/under of 50.8 points, 0.8 more than the point total in this matchup.

 49ers stats and trends